PROMO ESPACIO SELECTS WINKEL MEDIA TO BE RESELLER OF ITS IN-STORE RETAIL AD NETWORK IN MEXICO

-Promo Espacio, an advertising media company specializing in digital signage, is a member of the Groupo Salinas family of broadcasting companies.
+Promo Espacio, an advertising media company specializing in digital signage, is a member of the Grupo Salinas family of broadcasting companies.
 It is the largest DOOH company in Mexico with more than 9,000 screens in department stores, pharmacies, restaurants and banks.
 With more than 12 years’ experience, the firm generates links between brands and consumers through digital communications solutions.
 The company produces, programs and broadcasts commercial and entertainment content strategically designed to reach millions of people of all socioeconomic levels through its many networks.
 Promo Espacio’s major clients include Coca-Cola, P&G, Amazon, PepsiCo, Nestle, among others.
-Winkel will be the firm’s new strategic network starting in October 2023.
+Winkel will be the firm’s new strategic network starting in October 2022.
+(Date corrected from previous release).

 Winkel Media is an in-store media technology company that is a joint venture of VSBLTY, its Latin American partner Retailigent Media and Anheuser-Busch InBev.
 The technology company developed the first retail DOOH network in Latin America.
 Winkel has the most advanced facial detection technology on the market, integrating machine learning through cameras and digital displays to identify demographics of customers visiting the store, including age and gender, and how long they view advertising.
 The firm also generates data dashboard reports with custom KPI’s that deliver unique insights to strengthen the commercial strategy of brands.